gep13/gep13/input/blog/visual-studio-2010-crashes-when-i-open-build-details-page.md

 Tags:
 - build
 - crash
-- Team Foundation Server 2008
+- team foundation server 2008
-- Visual Studio 2010
+- visual studio 2010
 ---

 For that last few weeks I have noticed that every time I try to open a build details screen from my Team Foundation Server within Visual Studio 2010 I was greeted with this: